rackerlabs/rackspace-how-to/content/rackconnect/rackconnect-v30-upgrade-information.md

 -   **Not compatible with OnMetal v1.0**: RackConnect v3.0 supports
     OnMetal 2.0 only.
-If your RackConnect network was provisioned before 2016, it may be necessary to provision a new RackConnect network, or migrate your existing network (this is free).
-Contact Rackspace Support if you have questions about this.
+If your RackConnect network was provisioned before 2016, it might be necessary to provision a new RackConnect network, or to migrate your existing network (this is free).
+Contact Rackspace Support, if you have questions about this.

 -   **Limit of 250 cloud servers per RackConnect cloud network**: This